hansrune/BallValveController/README.md

 ESPHome firmware can be set up from [this ESPHome configuration repository](https://github.com/hansrune/esphome-config) using the `test_ball_valve` as a template

-Follow the [README](https://github.com/hansrune/esphome-config) for instruction on what you will likely want to change.
+Follow the [README](https://github.com/hansrune/esphome-config) for instructions on what you will likely want to change.

 By default, MQTT auto discovery is being used.
-This should work out og the box with Home Assistant, Domoticz and other that support [Home Assistant MQTT Auto Discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery)
+This should work out of the box with Home Assistant, Domoticz and other that support [Home Assistant MQTT Auto Discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery)

 In Home Assistant, the device has these controls: